Reconciling Security and Utility in Next-Generation Epidemic Risk Mitigation Systems: Risk dissemination

 \subsection{Requirements}

-The risk dissemination protocol needs to address four requirements, which we discuss in this section. {\bf D1.} the information disseminated must be correct, {\bf D2.} the protocol must preserve the privacy of the diagnosed patients whose information is being disseminated (\S\ref{subsec:risk-patients}), {\bf D3.} the protocol must maintain privacy of the users seeking the risk information (\S\ref{subsec:dissemination-protocol}), and~{\bf D4.} the relevant information must reach potentially affected users in a timely manner and with low bandwidth, power, and computational costs for dongles (see \S\ref{subsec:dissemination-protocol}).
-Note that the network beacons are untrusted intermediaries and all risk information is signed by the backend to allow detection of any tampering by intermediate network beacons, which addresses D1.
+The risk dissemination protocol needs to address four requirements, which we discuss in this section. {\bf D1.} the information disseminated must be correct, {\bf D2.} the protocol must preserve the privacy of the diagnosed patients whose information is being disseminated (\S\ref{subsec:risk-patients}), {\bf D3.} the protocol must maintain privacy of the users seeking the risk information (\S\ref{subsec:dissemination-protocol}), and~{\bf D4.} the relevant information must reach potentially affected users in a timely manner and with low bandwidth, power, and computational costs for \update{user devices} (see \S\ref{subsec:dissemination-protocol}).
+Note that all risk information is signed by the backend to allow detection of any tampering, which addresses D1.